edbertw/Stock-Navigator/README.md

 # Stock-Navigator

 ## What is it?
 One stop full-stack application for stock market enthusiasts to find out more information about their favourite stocks.
-Information range from non-technical to highly statistical metrics used to measure stock performance and future opportunities for prospective investors.
+Information range from non-technical to highly statistical metrics and interactive charts used to measure stock performance and future opportunities for prospective investors.
+Another feature includes curated stock price prediction using autoTS with results displayed in a chart.

 ## How to run?
 1. Activate virtual environment available under mybackend directory